ec-johnston/2021GL094038/README.md

 - The TIGER/Line shapefile of land use designations is available from the US Census (http://data.census.gov).
 - Digital Elevation Model – with SRTM voids filled using accurate topographic mapping – is available from Jonathan de Ferranti (http://www.viewfinderpanoramas.org/dem3.html).

+**Organization of Repository**

+- data
+- analysis_scripts: code that analyzes data
+- processed_data: output from analysis_scripts; input for figure_scripts
+- figure_scripts: code to make figures

+(Raw data not included due to size considerations.
+All data is publically available via links above)